 Channels 0 and 1

-While channels 2 through 14 can be used to open any kind of file in any mode, channels 0 and 1 are shortcuts that hardcode type and mode:
+While channels 2 through 14 can be used to open a file in any mode, channels 0 and 1 are shortcuts that force the mode and set a default type of

 - Channel 0 is the